sarahnp7/aws-intermediate/labs/4-codedeploy.md

 ![](../images/codepipeline-wizard-4.png)

-On the screen 5, you can select an existing pipeline service role if you have it or click the button to let the wizard create a new role with appropriate policy for you.
+On screen 5, you can select an existing pipeline service role if you have it or click the button to let the wizard create a new role with appropriate policy for you.

 ```
 aws codepipeline get-pipeline --name node-app-pipeline